- We advise you to exercise normal safety precautions in Chile.

 You should avoid all demonstrations and protests as they may turn violent without warning and monitor local media for information about expected demonstrations, particularly before visiting central Santiago or the centres of other major cities.

 In recent years, several small scale bombs have been detonated in the Metropolitan Region of Santiago.
-On 3 November 2009, a small bomb exploded at the Marriott Hotel, Santiago, injuring one person.

 There is ongoing conflict between members of Chile’s largest indigenous group and government authorities in southern Chile.
 Clashes have turned violent.
-In July 2009, a tourist bus from Santiago to Puerto Montt was attacked near Temuco by a group of 10 people.

 Tourists have been robbed and assaulted by taxi drivers or their accomplices, especially late at night.
 To reduce the risk of robbery you should book taxis by phone, particularly if travelling alone or at night.
 Prepaid official taxis are available at the airport.